ICAS response to commission on local tax reform

 Is the current system broken?

-ICAS put forward a number of points in its response.
+ICAS put forward a number of points.
 First, it is important that the review, or any resultant changes, do not affect the relative certainty of the £2bn of revenue currently generated by the existing council tax arrangements.
 Moreover, this background needs to be carefully considered as part of a risk and impact assessment as the capacity of the current system to implement change and bear any shocks or associated risks is likely to be more limited.

 Local taxes should be evaluated as a part of the devolution of powers and taxes

 Scotland is in a period of unprecedented change around the devolution of powers, including some taxes to Scotland and community empowerment.
 ICAS has said that a review of local taxation should form part of a more holistic exercise that considers the wider context of strategic change, local government funding and tax, to give a clearer perspective of current and projected priorities, needs and challenges.

 A useful step would be for the Commission to take the time to establish a robust and wide-ranging evidence base for recommendations on a direction of travel which ensures that there is room in any conclusions to adapt to different circumstances arising from the Smith Commission and other reforms.

 The ICAS response noted that the statutory powers and purpose of local taxation need to be defined and clear principles articulated to provide a framework for setting direction and assessing options.

 There is need for, and potential to improve, the transparency and accountability of local authorities in terms of how resources (including council tax) are used and how well the authorities performs.
 There is a complicated landscape of funding, services and responsibilities split between central and local government.
 Taxpayers need a clearer picture of what they are paying for.
 This includes improved clarity on where councils are complying with statutory levels of service and where they exercise discretion.